hatmatter/twitch_api/README.md

-# This project is no longer maintained
+# Help for this project is highly appreciated

 # Note
 This was built against an older version of the Twitch API.
 Some updates may be necessary to work with the latest version of the API.